awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-parameter-mapping.md

 ## Transforming API requests<a name="http-api-mapping-request-parameters"></a>

 You use request parameters to change requests before they reach your backend integrations\.
-You can modify headers, query strings, the request path, or the request body\.
+You can modify headers, query strings, or the request path\.

 Request parameters are a key\-value map\.
 The key identifies the location of the request parameter to change, and how to change it\.
 The value specifies the new data for the parameter\.